mirzafahad/mirzafahad.github.io/_posts/2018-02-13-dynamic-interface.md

 }
 {% endhighlight %}

-The specific LightDriver create functions return a LightDriver ADT.
+The specific *LightDriver* create functions return a *LightDriver* ADT.
 All their driver functions accept the ADT too.
 The create function looks like this:X10LightDriver_Create( ) takes the common id parameter as well as parameters specific to X10.
 It allocates memory for the X10 data structure and then populates it.
-Notice how I returned the X10LightDriver instance as LightDriver.
-By dereferencing of base, LightDriver will point to 'base' and won't care what is after that.
+Notice how I returned the *X10LightDriver* instance as *LightDriver*.
+By dereferencing of base, LightDriver will point to **base** and won't care what is after that.

-Light interface only accepts LightDriver.
-So you can actually add any number of hardware specific driver and return the LightDriver instance to the Light Interface.
+Light interface only accepts *LightDriver*.
+So you can actually add any number of hardware specific driver and return the *LightDriver* instance to the Light Interface.
 Light interface won't care what driver you are using.
-Light interface will use LightController_TurnOn() to use X10LightController_TurnOn() using the LightDriver type.
-Let's look at X10LightController_TurnOn:
+Light interface will use `LightController_TurnOn()` to use `X10LightController_TurnOn()` using the *LightDriver* type.
+Let's look at *X10LightController_TurnOn*:

 {% highlight javascript linenos %}
 void X10LightDriver_TurnOn(LightDriver base)